box-community/sample-jwt-app-primer/README.md

 The collaboration will be automatically accepted and the Service Account will appear as an external collaborator.
 Your JWT app can now work with data in that collaboration folder.

 ![Collaboration2.png](img/Collaboration2.png)

+# Unknowns / To-Bes-Determined

+1. Can the Service Account create folders/files of its own?
+2. If (1) is true, what happens to that data if/when the JWT app is deleted?